Search Committee Advisory Guidelines

 - Applicant Documents – these are the documents that the applicant will provide as part of their application process.
 These documents may be required or optional.
 These will generally include, but are not limited to: Cover Letter/Letter of Interest, CV/Resume, Reference Contact List, Transcripts, etc.

-- Supplemental Questions – this feature allows the Search Committee to ask specific questions of the applicant, which can be required or optional and can attach point values to answers or disqualify candidates, removing them from the qualified pool.
+- Supplemental Questions – this feature allows the Search Committee to ask specific questions of the applicant, which may be required or optional and can attach point values to answers or disqualify candidates, removing them from the qualified pool.

 - Ranking Criteria – this feature allows the Search Committee to establish applicant evaluation questions, which are then utilized by each Search Committee member in evaluating applications, interview answers, etc.